 During the year, the Trust made a number of donations to charities and institutions whose focus of work is overseas.
 The charities or projects supported by the Trust are now only in areas where the trustees visit or can send representatives.
 The trustees take the view that close supervision and monitoring of overseas projects is essential because of the ever present risks arising from issues of governance, operational activities and financial controls.
 The Trust is reducing the number of overseas projects that it supports because of the difficulty of monitoring activities adequately.
-Projects supported include the following:
+The following overseas activities were supported during the year.